RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

     iris$Petal.Length

-The `str()` function gives a compact summary of the structure of a data frame.
+The `str()` function gives a compact summary of the structure of its input

     str(iris)